 It almost never works.

-But for new advisors, or those who have reached a plateau because they have just enough appointments that it interferes with their writing and marketing efforts, the temptation is strong to fill up those appointment-free hours not by doing more lead generation for financial advisors, but by sitting at a computer for hours writing blogs and articles.
+But for new advisors, or those who have reached a plateau because they have just enough appointments that it interferes with their writing and inbound marketing efforts, the temptation is strong to fill up those appointment-free hours not by doing more lead generation for financial advisors, but by sitting at a computer for hours writing blogs and articles.

 It’s a formula for mediocrity at best, and the slow death of an advisors practice at worst.